odrans/S3COM/README.md

 ## How to use

-S3COM can then be executed using a namelist file as an argument:
+S3COM should be executed using a namelist file as an argument:
 ```
 ./s3com config_default.nml
 ```